puneetpahuja/cloJS/README.md

 We will obviously have to parse the parentheses as well to understand where an expression begins, and where it ends.

-So let's start by just parsing these individual components and then move on to *composing* these parsers together to parse function names and arguments - using the Parer Monad.
+So let's start by just parsing these individual components and then move on to *composing* these parsers together to parse function names and arguments - using the Parser Monad.

 What exactly does a parser look like?